Uncovering the Truth About Anxiety in Children: Causes, Symptoms, and Treatment-đź’ś

 • Muscle tension can occur when anxiety causes the body to stay on high alert for danger.

-• Hands or legs may shake due to increased heart rate and blood pressure in stressful moments.
+• Hands or legs may shake because of increased heart rate and blood pressure in stressful moments.

 • Frequent bathroom visits may occur because stress impacts the digestive system.